One Year in Transition

 - Find the work in the world that only you can do

-You need to have a UK passport to join the programme: we prefer to export the programme rather than import students.
 If you would like to start up this programme in your own country, working in collaboration with your local Transition groups, please get in touch.

 For detailed information and to find out more, contact: